220516-Java-Angular-Enterprise/P1-Matthew-Mark/README.md

 ### Project Description

-For our project, we were tasked with building an API that will support a new internal, expense reimbursement system.
+For our project, we were tasked with building an API that will support a new internal expense reimbursement system.
-Our goal was to have our system manage the process of reimbursing employees for expenses incurred while on company time.
+Our goal was to have our system manage the process of reimbursing employees for expenses incurred on company time.
 All registered employees in the company can log in, submit requests for reimbursement, and view their past tickets and pending requests.
-Finance managers can log in, view all reimbursement requests, and past history for all employees in the company.
+Finance managers can log in, view all reimbursement requests, and past histories for all employees in the company.
 They are also authorized to approve and deny requests for expense reimbursement.